benthor/stdxput2dev/README.md

  * root on both hosts
  * have a passwordless root login on the remote host

-## Example Usage: CurveCP ##
+## Example Usage: CurveCP-based VPN tunnel ##

 ### DISCLAIMER: ###
-*For some reason, when used with CurveCP, this tunnel is not usable for most "normal" TCP traffic.
+*For some reason, when used with [CurveCP](http://curvecp.org), this tunnel is not usable for most "normal" TCP traffic.
 ICMP ping works along with some very toy-ish netcat TCP.
 For the rest, I am slightly out of my league here, fork me!*

 Here is how you might try to establish a CurveCP-based tunnel.
 Adapted from the CurveCP README: